MWang93/Prepare/ML.md

 Enable word vectors to encapsulate contextual context.

 # Neural Embeddings
-## Word2vec
+## Word2vec(Doc2vec)
 Word2vec is a neural network structure to generate word embedding by training the model on a supervised classification problem.
 In the word2vec architecture, the two algorithm names are “continuous bag of words” (CBOW) and “skip-gram” (SG).
-- only take local contexts into account.
-Word2Vec does not take advantage of global context.
+Word2vec only takes local contexts into account and does not take advantage of global context.

+Word2vec is a predictive model which learns their vectors in order to improve their predictive ability of Loss(target word | context words; Vectors), i.e. the loss of predicting the target words from the context words given the vector representations.
+In word2vec, this is cast as a feed-forward neural network and optimized as such using SGD, etc.

 ![model overview](word2vec.png)

 1. Example: https://towardsdatascience.com/word2vec-from-scratch-with-numpy-8786ddd49e72

-## Doc2vec
+## GloVe
-In doc2vec architecture, the corresponding algorithms are “distributed memory” (DM) and “distributed bag of words” (DBOW).
+GloVe is a count-based model which learns their vectors by doing dimensionality reduction on the co-occurrence information.
+Firsly, construct a large matrix of (word * context) co-occurrence information.
+Secondly, factorize this matrix to a lower-dimensional (word * features) matrix, where each row yield a vector representation for each word.
+In the specific case of GloVe, the counts matrix is preprocessed by normalizing the counts and log-smoothing them.

+1. The difference between GloVe and Word2vec: https://www.quora.com/How-is-GloVe-different-from-word2vec

 # Neural NLP Architectures
 ## MNL